The Art of Medicine and Creativity

 Professional regional bands are hired to enhance special employee and staff events.

 Community art organizations share work created by their members.
 Paintings are displayed in various clinical and family areas.
 Artists’ work is for sale.

 Organized programs to harness and showcase employee and student talent in visual and performing arts.

 Ongoing investigations by faculty to observe, explore and quantify the impact of the arts on the patient and caregiver experience.

 Claire de Boer at: firstname.lastname@example.org

-You can join us and inspire future creative programs at Penn State Hershey by making a gift to support Center Stage.
-Visit GiveToPennStateHershey.org to make your contribution or email email@example.com to have a member of our development staff contact you.
+You can inspire future creative programs at Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine by making a gift to support Center Stage.
+Visit engage.pennstatehealth.org and click ‘GIVE TODAY’ to make a secure contribution online, or email email@example.com to have a member of our Development staff contact you.